-- 7.1 The review process is viewed as an ongoing process and occurs at all levels of day to day school operation and management.
-The review of pupils on the SEND register is carried out in line with guidelines in the Revised Code of Practice 2015. - 7.2 SEND Support Plan Reviews - For all pupils at SEND Support, a Planning Meeting will be held during the pupil's first few weeks in the academy - The parent may also be invited to meet with the LST during Parents' Evening and is offered an alternative appointment time if the time allocated is not convenient - Pupil progress is discussed in the light of the assessments and tracking data used at the academy - Parent and pupil opinions are invited and considered carefully - Progress towards targets set for the pupil are evaluated and, if appropriate, new targets are set - Reports are written by specialist teachers and requested, if appropriate, from external agencies currently involved with the child - One of the following outcomes to the review will be agreed with the parent and the pupil: - The pupil continues to be supported at SEN Support - The provision for the pupil is revised to meet needs - Parents and academy agree to a referral to an external agency. - Provision is discontinued and the child is removed from the SEND Register - 7.3 Annual Education, Health and Care Plan Review - Procedures for Annual Reviews for pupils with EHCPs follow procedures as laid out in the SEND Code of Practice.
+7.1 The review process is viewed as an ongoing process and occurs at all levels of day-to-day school operation and management.
+The review of pupils on the SEND register is carried out in line with guidelines in the Revised Code of Practice 2015.

+7.2 SEND Support Plan Reviews

+- A Planning Meeting will be held during the first few weeks of the Autumn Term for those on SEND Support in Year 7 and for pupils joining mid-year, as soon as possible after enrolment - The parent may also be invited to meet with the LST during Parents' Evenings and is offered an alternative appointment time if the allocated time is not convenient - Pupil progress is discussed in the light of the assessments and tracking data used at the academy - Parent and pupil opinions are invited and considered carefully - Progress towards targets set for the pupil are evaluated and, if appropriate, new targets are set - Reports are written by specialist teachers and requested, if appropriate, from external agencies currently involved with the child - One of the following outcomes to the review will be agreed with the parent and the pupil: - o The pupil continues to be supported at SEN Support - o The provision for the pupil is revised to meet needs - o Parents and the academy agree to a referral to an external agency. - o Provision is discontinued and the child is removed from the SEND Register

+7.3 Annual Education, Health and Care Plan Review

+Annual Reviews for pupils with EHCPs follow the procedures laid out in the SEND Code of Practice.